metagenlab/diag_pipelines/docs/epidemiology.rst

 Available SNP callers
 ---------------------

-SNPs can be called with two different softwares:
+Genotyping can be performed with two different softwares:

 .. toctree::
    snp_callers.rst